munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="many">

-In fact, since the receiver of a field assignment can be any expression, and expressions can be as long as you want to make them, it may take an unbounded number of tokens of lookahead to find the `=`.
+Since the receiver of a field assignment can be any expression, and expressions can be as long as you want to make them, it may take an *unbounded* number of tokens of lookahead to find the `=`.

 </aside>